ventilate-schools/ventilate-schools.github.io/index.md

 CfGS's [25-page toolkit](https://www.usgbc.org/sites/default/files/2024-05/CFGS_IAQ-Toolkit-2024.pdf) is excellent.
 Their [home page](https://centerforgreenschools.org/).

-### A Stylized Classroom
+## A Stylized Classroom

 | ![classroom_blueprint.png](./classroom_blueprint.jpg) |
 |:----------------------------------------------------:|
 | Blueprint depiction of classroom, with false ceiling tiles removed, and A, B & C denoting placement of equipment. |

-### What We Need to Do
+### What We Need to Do per Classroom

-Better classrooms are already sealed against outside heat, cold, and pollution.
+In 2024, better classrooms are already sealed against outside heat, cold, and pollution.
 Depending on the latitude, some air conditioning, too.

 <!-- Comment: &#8322; is the number two in subscript for CO2 -->